Brooklyn-Style/Magic_Roll/README.md

 Using [Hyperroll](https://docs.google.com/document/d/1_a5Nzbkwyk1o0bvTctZrtgsee9jSP-6I0q3A0_9Mzm0/edit?tab=t.0#heading=h.an6umzmpc3dj "Hyperroll Keyboard Layout") as a starting point, I experimented with pretty much everything except for `HIEA` + `YOU`.
 I knew I wanted to keep those letters together for the inrolls and prioritize comfort but I didn't really know what I wanted beyond that.
 As I figured out my preferences, I aimed for lower outrolls, inner column use and one-handed strings.
 I went through about two dozen [iterations](layout_design_progression.md "Layout Design Progression") before I had something I was happy with, then added repeat and magic to improve the layout further.

 #### *Thumb Keys:*
 Each thumb has a magic key that's used to eliminate most SFBs and make certain patterns more comfortable.
 The outputs have been kept 1:1 to keep them more like normal keys and less like macros.
-This make using them simpler and ensures that you won't get banned from typing websites either.
+This makes using them simpler and ensures that you won't get banned from typing websites either.

 In general, if the previous key was on the same hand, the output will be the key above or below it. *E.g. `E★` → `EO`. `O★` → `OE`*